Paisabazaar app Today!

 However, it must be noted that only the users who have registered on UAN member portal and have activated their UAN number can check their balance through the online platforms.

-According to the new rules released by the Employees’ Provident Fund Organisation (EPFO), submitted the Aadhaar card number of the nominee is mandatory for e-nomination of your provident fund account.
+According to the new rules released by the Employees’ Provident Fund Organisation, submitted the Aadhaar card number of the nominee is mandatory for e-nomination of your provident fund account.
 The newly established e-nomination function on EPFO which not just requires the subscribes to link their Aadhaar card with the account but also mandates the submission of Aadhaar card number of the nominee.

 Apart from the Aadhaar card number, scanned images, Date of Birth and mobile number are some of the important details of the nominee/s which requires to be provided duly on the UAN portal.
 However, the submission of the bank details of the nominee remains optional.